Radiophobia

-Radiophobia is an irrational or excessive fear of ionizing radiation, leading to overestimating the health risks of radiation compared to other risks.
-It can impede rational decision-making and contribute to counter-productive behavior and policies.
-Radiophobia is primarily a social phenomenon as opposed to a purely psychological dynamic.
-The term is also used to describe the opposition to the use of nuclear technology (i.e. nuclear power) arising from concerns disproportionately greater than actual risks would merit.
+Radiophobia, a portmanteau of “radiation” and “phobia”, refers to fear of ionizing radiation exceeding the actuarial risk, leading to overestimating the health risks of radiation compared to other risks.
+However, when comparing the fear of radiation that is commonly encountered with the clinical criteria (e.g. in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), it is clear that radiophobia fundamentally is a misnomer.
+Lindberg & Archer (2022) defines "radiophobia" as “the socio-psychological and cultural relationship between individuals and ionising radiation, characterised by a clear disparity between the actual and perceived risks and health effects of radiation exposure”.

 Early use

 The term was used in a paper entitled "Radio-phobia and radio-mania" presented by Dr Albert Soiland of Los Angeles in 1903.
 In the 1920s, the term was used to describe people who were afraid of radio broadcasting and receiving technology.
 In 1931, radiophobia was referred to in The Salt Lake Tribune as a "fear of loudspeakers", an affliction that Joan Crawford was reported as suffering.
 The term "radiophobia" was also printed in Australian newspapers in the 1930s and 1940s, assuming a similar meaning.
 The 1949 poem by Margarent Mercia Baker entitled "Radiophobia" laments the intrusion of advertising into radio broadcasts.
 The term remained in use with its original association with radios and radio broadcasting during the 1940s and 1950s.

 During the 1950s and 1960s, the Science Service associated the term with fear of gamma radiation and the medical use of x-rays.
 A Science Service article published in several American newspapers proposed that "radiophobia" could be attributed to the publication of information regarding the "genetic hazards" of exposure to ionising radiation by the National Academy of Sciences in 1956.

 In a newspaper column published in 1970, Dr Harold Pettit MD wrote:"A healthy respect for the hazards of radiation is desirable.
 When atomic testing began in the early 1950s, these hazards were grossly exaggerated, producing a new psychological disorder which has been called "radiophobia" or "nuclear neurosis".